 Hand washing is generally a safe method for cleaning silk as long as the garment isn’t marked as ‘dry clean only’.
 Check the garment care tag to be sure, then follow these steps:

-- Fill a sink with lukewarm water and add a dose of Persil Silk & Wool, following the instructions on the product label.
+Fill a sink with lukewarm water and add a dose of Persil Non-Bio Liquid Detergent, following the instructions on the product label.

 How to clean silk in the washing machine

 Not got the time (or patience) for handwashing?
 Some silk is safe to be machine washed so have a look at the label and give it a try if it is safe to do so.

 Make sure that the silk item is colourfast and machine-washable.
 If the care label says your silk garment is hand wash or dry clean only then don’t use the machine.

 Place the silk in the washing machine on its own or with similar colours and fabrics – do not add any heavy items, particularly those with fastenings, as these could damage the silk during the rough and tumble of the wash cycle.